Penncil/Targeted-IFS/README.md

    source("simulation_heter[1].R")
    source("simulation_sensitive.R")
    ```
-4. Each script writes its outputs as `.rds` files.
+4. Each script writes its outputs as `.rds` files and save to simulation_result file.
 6. To recreate the Table 1 in the manuscript, run:
    ```r
    source("Table1.R")